WHAT IS GOING ON WITH RETIREES’ PENSIONS?

 WHY SHOULD I WORRY?

-Quite simply, when a company sells its pension liabilities to an insurance company, retirees lose.
+Quite simply, when a company offloads its pension liabilities to an insurance company, retirees lose.
 They are deprived of all the uniform protections provided under the Employee Retirement Income Security Act of 1974 (ERISA) and coverage by the Pension Benefit Guaranty Corporation (PBGC).
 The protections lost include:

-• ERISA’s fiduciary duty standards
+- ERISA’s fiduciary duty standards

-• Annual financial disclosures
+- Annual financial disclosures

-• Minimum funding thresholds
+- Minimum funding thresholds

-• Uniform protection from creditors and bankruptcy trustees
+- Uniform protection from creditors and bankruptcy trustees

-• Access to the federal courts
+- Access to the federal courts

-Retirees routinely accepted lower salaries in exchange for the promise of pension and healthcare benefits at retirement.
+During their careers, retirees routinely accepted lower salaries in exchange for the promise of pension and healthcare benefits at retirement.
 Unfortunately, the same employers who made those promises also reserved their right to make changes to those retirement benefits and many of them have done so, eliminating health care benefits, life insurance benefits, or requiring significant monetary contributions for retirees to continue those benefits.

 WHAT IS RETIREES FOR JUSTICE DOING TO HELP?

-Retirees for Justice advocates at the state and federal level for laws protecting retirees impacted by pension de-risking.
+Retirees for Justice advocates at the state and federal level for laws protecting retirees impacted by pension risk transfer.
 Edward Stone, Executive Director of Retirees for Justice, was instrumental in securing the passage of laws in Connecticut in 2015 and in Virginia in 2018.
 Legislation is now pending in New York.
 Plans are underway to propose additional legislation in California, Delaware, Maryland, New Jersey, Massachusetts, Michigan, and Rhode Island.